Meghaney/Laughter/README.md

 # Laughter
 Barkat Meghaney, my late elder brother, wrote jokes.
-I compiled them and published book in his name, titled as "Laughter is the best Medicine".
+I compiled them and published a book in his name as author, titled as "Laughter is the best Medicine".